jordancasadessus/42/README.md

 # Welcome to my GitHub

 Here are the projects I did at school 42 that I enjoyed the most and on which I invested the most time and effort.
+They were done in major collaboration with [Paloouf](https://github.com/Paloouf).

 ## [FdF](https://github.com/jordancasadessus/fdf)
 This project was my first encounter with graphic projects.
 The goal was to retrieve a text file containing altitudes and colors, then display the result in 3D wireframe.